- ACRONYMS AND DEFINITIONS

 - Mechanism

-- Oxalate is an end product of metabolism in humans, and it is also found in certain foods.
-Oxalate is eliminated in the kidneys, and when concentrations are high, it can bind calcium and form stones.
+- Oxalate, an end product of human metabolism that is also found in certain foods, is eliminated in the urine, and high concentrations can bind calcium and form stones.
 Calcium oxalate stones are the most common type of kidney stone.

-- Dietary oxalate that ends up in the intestine may exist in a free form or bound to calcium.
-Free oxalate is much more readily absorbed than oxalate bound to calcium.
-Because of this, conditions that reduce intestinal calcium can promote oxalate absorption and lead to stone formation.
-Reduced intestinal calcium can occur from decreased consumption, and this is why patients with kidney stones are sometimes told to increase their calcium intake.
-Unabsorbed fats can also sequester calcium and reduce its ability to bind oxalate; this means that fat malabsorption (e.g. shortened bowel syndrome, bariatric surgery) can also increase oxalate absorption.
+- When dietary oxalate reaches the intestine, it exists in two forms: free or bound to calcium.
+Free oxalate is much more readily absorbed than bound oxalate.
+Therefore, conditions that reduce intestinal calcium promote oxalate absorption; this is why patients with stones are sometimes told to increase their calcium intake.
+Unabsorbed luminal fats can also sequester calcium, reducing its ability to bind oxalate.
+Conditions that decrease fat absorption (e.g. shortened bowel syndrome, pancreatic insufficiency) also increase oxalate absorption.
 [1,6]

 - Low dietary calcium (↑ oxalate absorption)